 About NanoAcademy

-NanoAcademy is a series of one-day workshops for students to participate in STEM lessons designed by experienced teachers inspired by the ongoing research at Rice University, Arizona State University and The University of Texas at El Paso.
+NanoAcademy is a series of one-day workshops for students to participate in STEM lessons designed by experienced teachers inspired by the ongoing research at Rice University and Arizona State University.

 The main objective is to provide students with hands-on activities to build their conceptual understanding of Nanotechnology, while simultaneously strengthening their critical and analytical thinking skills in engineering.
 Career opportunities in STEM Engineering are also included as an additional means of exposure for both students and teachers participating in the academy.